FREQUENTLY ASKED QUESTIONS

 Can my non-cycling partner join me?

 Yes!
 NCPs (as absolutely no one calls them) are very welcome.
 There is a lot else to do in the mountains (see our home page or check out the local tourist office) or simply relax in our peaceful gardens.
-NCPs pay the same as guests on self-guided weeks.
+NCPs on tours pay the self-guided trip price.

 Do I need travel insurance?

 Yes!
 You should ensure that it covers you for cycling (most policies do).
-Visitors from EU countries (including UK, pending Brexit…) are also advised to have a European Health Insurance Card (EHIC).
+Visitors from EU countries are also advised to have a European Health Insurance Card (EHIC); visitors from the UK need a Global Health Insurance Card (GHIC).
 Even if you apply at the last minute and there’s no time for the card to arrive by post, you will still be covered, just keep your reference number.

 NHS Overseas Healthcare Services on +44 191 218 1999, Monday to Friday, 8am to 5pm.
 NHS EHIC guide here.